Women have played a key role in the Republican Party since its establishment in 1854.

 Republican women have made history as the first women to serve in key positions, including Jeannette Rankin, the first woman elected to the U.S. Congress.

-Republican women such as Betsy DeVos (pictured) continue to explore uncharted territory on behalf of all women.
-DeVos was appointed by President Donald Trump as U.S. Secretary of Education, and confirmed by the U.S. Senate on February 7, 2017.
-Read more about DeVos
+Republican women such as Seema Verma (pictured) continue to explore uncharted territory on behalf of all women.
+Verma was appointed by President Donald Trump as Administrator of the Centers for Medicare and Medicaid Services, and confirmed by the U.S. Senate.
+Read more about Verma